My Kind of Music

-My Kind of Music was a British game show that aired on ITV from 8 February 1998 to 29 March 2002 and is hosted by Michael Barrymore.
+My Kind of Music is a British game show that aired on ITV from 8 February 1998 to 29 March 2002, hosted by Michael Barrymore.

-The show's main theme, "My Kind of People", where presenter Michael Barrymore sang some of the lyrics when appearing at the very start, was based on the same song by Robert Palmer released in 1991.
+The show's main theme, of which presenter Michael Barrymore sang some of the lyrics when appearing at the very start, was originally sung by Robert Palmer in 1978.

-Three teams of two people would test their musical knowledge against each other, and the winning team could go on to win £13,000 in the jackpot; later it was increased to £16,000 by the fourth series.
+Three teams of two people would test their musical knowledge against one another, with the winning team going on to win up to £13,000 in the jackpot; by the fourth series, this had been increased to £16,000.

 Format

 Opening Song

-Once the teams were introduced, one contestant (or sometimes both) from each team would then perform a song.
+Once the teams were introduced, one contestant (or sometimes both) from each team would perform a song.
 The two remaining teams were then each asked a question related to the song, worth £50 for a correct answer.
-This round was not played in the first series.
+In the first series, this was the second round of the game rather than the first.

 Musical Knowledge

 In this round, Barrymore asked a series of quickfire music questions on the buzzer, each worth £50.
 An incorrect answer would freeze a team out of the rest of the question.
-On some occasions, if none of the teams knew the answer to a question, Barrymore would offer £50 to a member of the audience if they answered it correctly.
+On some occasions, if none of the teams knew the answer to a question, Barrymore would offer £50 to a member of the audience if answered correctly.
+This round was not played in the first series.

-Pick The Picture
+Pick the Picture

 Nine pictures of various celebrities would appear on a video wall.
 A song was then played and the contestants had to guess which picture connected the song that was being played.
-In the first series, this was played as the opening round with £50 for every correct answer and in series two, it was moved to the fourth round of the game with correct answers now worth £150.
+In the first series, this was played as the opening round with £50 for every correct answer; in series two, it was moved to the fourth round of the game, with correct answers now worth £150.

 Pop Props

-From Series 3 onwards, Pick The Picture was replaced with Pop Props.
+From Series 3, Pick the Picture was replaced with Pop Props.
 On each turn, Barrymore would collect some items hidden behind a jukebox and then show them to the contestants.
 These were visual clues represented to a well-known song.
 Correct answers were worth £100.

-My Kind Of People
+My Kind of People

 Contestants were shown a film of Barrymore inviting members of the public to sing in front of an audience at an outside location, usually a large shopping centre.
-After the film, Barrymore asked a series of questions to test the contestants memory and observation on what they saw.
-In the first two series, this was the third round of the game and correct answers worth £100.
+After the film, Barrymore asked a series of questions to test the contestants' memory and observation.
+In the first two series, this was the third round of the game, with correct answers worth £100.
 When Pop Props was introduced in series three, this became the fourth round and the money increased to £150 for each correct answer.